imagej/imagej.github.io/_pages/plugins/trackmate/getting-started.md

 What is critical is also to check the dimensionality of the image.
 In our case, we have a 2D time-lapse of 50 frames.
 If metadata are not present or cannot be read, ImageJ tends to assume that stack always are Z-stack on a single time-point.

-If the calibration or dimensionality of your data is not right, I recommend changing it in the image metadata itself, using {% include bc content='Image | Properties'%} ({% include key content='Ctrl' %}+{% include key content='Shift' %}+{% include key content='P' %}).
+If the calibration or dimensionality of your data is not right, I recommend changing it in the image metadata itself, using {% include bc path='Image | Properties'%} ({% include key content='Ctrl' %}+{% include key content='Shift' %}+{% include key content='P' %}).
 The press the 'Refresh source' button on the TrackMate start panel to grab changes.

 You can also define a sub-region for processing: if you are only interested in finding spots in a defined region of the image, you can use any of the ROI tools of ImageJ to draw a closed area on the image.
 Once you are happy with it, press the **Refresh source** button on the panel to pass it to TrackMate.
 You should see that the **X** **Y** start and end values change to reflect the bounding box of the ROI you defined.
 The ROI needs not to be a square.
 It can be any closed shape.